-At present we are not satisfied with current levels of SG&A spending and are pursuing numerous cost reduction strategies designed to control costs and bring spending in line with desired business models.
+We are currently pursuing numerous cost reduction strategies designed to control costs and bring spending in line with desired business models.
 While we believe that these efforts will be successful in reducing our operating expenses, the success of these initiatives is dependent upon numerous factors, many of which are not within our control.
 Due to the time necessary to implement these cost reduction strategies, we may not be able to implement these new initiatives quickly enough to have a significant impact upon our fiscal 2007 operating results.